Case Studies

 Global Regulatory and Risk Management Company (Software Co.) is a provider of a unified risk and regulatory platform providing their products to over 1000 banks worldwide, serving 45 of the global top 50.

 Before becoming a vendor providing unified risk and regulatory software, they focused primarily on the regulatory software arm.
-In August of 2008, this company acquired one the world’s most revered risk management software companies so as to expand their service offering to include risk.
+This company acquired one the world’s most revered risk management software companies so as to expand their service offering to include risk.

 The task at hand